 6.9.
 The Treasurer must facilitate ongoing and timely monetary transactions for the club, and record transactions for financial bookkeeping.

 6.9.1.
-The Treasurer must maintain all club funds in an account in the name of the club.
+Must maintain all club funds in an account in the name of the club.

 6.9.2.
-The Treasurer must perform annual financial evaluation, file annual and other tax reporting documents, and provide annual financial reports in the service of annual budgeting and review.
+Must perform annual financial evaluation, file annual and other tax reporting documents, and provide annual financial reports in the service of annual budgeting and review.

 6.9.3.
-The Treasurer must provide an update on the financial status of the club within a timely manner, upon request.
+Must provide an update on the financial status of the club within a timely manner, upon request.

 6.10.
 The Activities Chair is responsible for promoting all club activities and events.